bitwalker/swarm/README.md

 [![Hex.pm Version](http://img.shields.io/hexpm/v/swarm.svg?style=flat)](https://hex.pm/packages/swarm)

-Swarm is both a global distributed registry, like `gproc`, and a clustering utility.
+Swarm is a global distributed registry, offering a feature set similar to that of `gproc`, but architected to handle dynamic node membership and large volumes of process registrations being created/removed in short time windows.

-It was designed for the use case where large numbers of persistent processes are created for things like devices, and are unique across a cluster of Erlang nodes, and messages must be routed to those processes, both individually, and in groups.
-Additionally, Swarm is designed to distribute these processes evenly across the cluster based on a consistent hashing algorithm, and automatically move processes in response to cluster topology changes, or node crashes.
+To be more clear, Swarm was born out of the need for a global process registry which could handle large numbers of persistent processes representing devices/device connections, which needed to be distributed around a cluster of Erlang nodes, and easily found.
+Messages need to be routed to those processes from anywhere in the cluster, both individually, and as groups;
+and additionally, those processes need to be shifted around the cluster based on cluster topology changes, or restarted if their owning node goes down.

+Before writing Swarm, I tried both `global` and `gproc`, but the former is not very flexible, and both of them require leader election, which in the face of dynamic node membership and the sheer volume of registrations, ended up causing deadlocks/timeouts during leadership contention.

+I also attempted to use `syn`, but because it uses `mnesia`, dynamic node membership as a requirement means it's dead on arrival for my use case.

+In short, are you running a cluster of Erlang nodes under something like Kubernetes?
+If so, Swarm is for you!

 View the docs [here](https://hexdocs.pm/swarm).